-How does your Garden grow?by Emma Lord, Aug 2018
+How does your Garden grow?by Well Polished Tunbridge Wells, Aug 2018

 During this unusual heat wave the UK is experiencing, many of our clients are wondering how on earth they keep their garden healthy with such a lack of rain!?
 Here’s our top tips courtesy of Country Living online.